-By the end of World War Two, the US had built eight new wind tunnels, including the largest one in the world at Moffett Field near Sunnyvale, California, which was designed to test full size aircraft at speeds of less than 250 mph^[7] and a vertical wind tunnel at Wright Field, Ohio, where the wind stream is upwards for the testing of models in spin situations and the concepts and engineering designs for the first primitive helicopters flown in the US.^[5] Later research into airflows near or above the speed of sound used a related approach.
-Metal pressure chambers were used to store high-pressure accelerated air which was then through a nozzle designed to provide supersonic flow.
+By the end of World War Two, the US had built eight new wind tunnels, including the largest one in the world at Moffett Field near Sunnyvale, California, which was designed to test full size aircraft at speeds of less than 250 mph[7] and a vertical wind tunnel at Wright Field, Ohio, where the wind stream is upwards for the testing of models in spin situations and the concepts and engineering designs for the first primitive helicopters flown in the US.[5]
+Later research into airflows near or above the speed of sound used a related approach.
+Metal pressure chambers were used to store high-pressure air which was then accelerated through a nozzle designed to provide supersonic flow.
 The observation or instrumentation chamber ("test section") was then placed at the proper location in the throat or nozzle for the desired airspeed.
 For limited applications, Computational fluid dynamics (CFD) can increase or possibly replace the use of wind tunnels.
 For example, the experimental rocket plane Space Ship One was designed without any use of wind tunnels.
 However, on one test, flight threads were attached to the surface of the wings, performing a wind tunnel type of test during an actual flight in order to refine the computational model.
 Where external turbulent flow is present, CFD is not practical due to limitations in present day computing resources.
 For example, an area that is still much too complex for the use of CFD is determining the effects of flow on and around structures, bridges, terrain, etc. The most effective way to simulative external turbulent flow is through the use of a boundary layer wind tunnel.
 There are many applications for boundary layer wind tunnel modeling.
 For example, understanding the impact of wind on high-rise buildings, factories, bridges, etc. can help building designers construct a structure that stands up to wind effects in the most efficient manner possible.
 Another significant application for boundary layer wind tunnel modeling is for understanding exhaust gas dispersion patterns for hospitals, laboratories, and other emitting sources.
-Other examples of boundary laver wind tunnel applications are assessments of pedestrian comfort and snow drifting.
+Other examples of boundary layer wind tunnel applications are assessments of pedestrian comfort and snow drifting.
 Wind tunnel modeling is accepted as a method for aiding in Green building design.
-For instance, the use of boundary layer wind tunnel modeling can be used as a credit for Leadership in Energy and Environmental Design (LEED) certification through the U.S. Green Building Council.
+For instance, the use of boundary layer wind tunnel modeling can be used as a credit for Leadership in and Environmental Design Energy certification through the U.S. Green Building Council.
 Wind tunnel tests in a boundary layer wind tunnel allow for the natural drag of the Earth's surface to be simulated.
 For accuracy, it is important to simulate the mean wind speed profile and turbulence effects within the atmospheric boundary layer.

-Most codes and standards recognize that wind tunnel testing can produce reliable information for designers, especially when their projects are in complex terrain or on exposed sites.
+^{2}Pragati Engineering College, Associate Professor in Department of Mechanical Engineering, Andhra Pradesh.